pkarsy/NonVolatile/README.md

 # NonVolatile (Non Volatile Variable)
-Arduino persistent variables.
+Arduino persistent bool and numeric variables.
 They can be used like global variables, but underneath all changes are saved to EEPROM

 In global section: